ezmiller/humanscode/_posts/2014-05-23-what-is-digital-humanities.markdown

 {% include figure.html src="/images/agilemanifesto.jpg" caption="<a href='http://agilemanifesto.org'>Manifesto for Agile Software Development</a>: The goal of agile development is to free programmers to quickly iterate through different solutions to complex problems, with the aim of as quickly as possible hitting upon the best and most elegant or simple way to do things.
 These ideas have taken the start-up world by storm in the last years, so much so that the one often hears talk among coders of how these principles risk becoming empty buzz-words." %}

 This is a realization that in turn reveals the historical logic that has made Silicon Valley & San Francisco the new core of market innovation -- San Francisco of all places!
-Where once Mario Savio, brimming with with anger, stood up to the Berkeley administration for subordinating free-speech on campus to the bureaucratic logic of the military industrial complex, now the agile manifesto takes a similar emphasis on individual freedom and builds it into a managerial ethos for Silicon Valley.
+Where once Mario Savio, brimming with anger, stood up to the Berkeley administration for subordinating free-speech on campus to the bureaucratic logic of the military industrial complex, now the agile manifesto takes a similar emphasis on individual freedom and builds it into a managerial ethos for Silicon Valley.
 Bright young college grads stream to the city, not in search of political change and sexual liberation, but as a playground for technological innovation and as a place where the individual creativity and motivation can be liberated (if you are lucky) in the context of high volumes of seed money.

 {% include youtube.html src="https://www.youtube.com/embed/PhFvZRT7Ds0" caption="<span class='caption-title'>Mario Savio, Dec.
 2, 1964</span>: Mario Savio's famous defense of &quot;human beings&quot; against the &quot;machine&quot; logic of the Berkeley University administrators.
 Insofar as agile development has become the key managerial philosophy of Silicon Valley, Savio's message has in a sense gone to the core of managerial culture." %}